Carpool Rules and Regulations

 Establishing a Carpool

 Each Carpool group must have a coordinator who is responsible for establishing and organizing their individual Carpool.
+Coordinator should apply for Car Pooling permit using this form.
 A Carpool must consist of two or more riders.
 Each Carpool member must register at GoMaine.org.

 One free permit will be provided to the group.
 Fines for outstanding violations by any participant must be paid prior to the issuance of a carpool permit.
 An abbreviated version of the parking rules is on the reverse side of all hanging placards.

 Between November 1 and May 1 the Carpool spaces are closed to parking between the hours of 12:00 midnight and 6:00 AM.
-The Hilltop (commuter section only) and College Ave So. lots are available for temporary parking during these hours.
+The Bridge Tennis Crt and College Ave So. lots are available for temporary parking during these hours.

 In the event a participant is traveling singly, the Carpool permit and parking space are not valid.
-Participants may park in a staff (blue) or commuter (black) lot with a temporary parking permit (limit 10 per semester).
-Temporary permits may be obtained at MaineCard Services, 130 Memorial Union or UMaine Police Department on Rangeley Rd.
+Participants may park in a staff (blue) or commuter (black) lot with the Carpool permit or a temporary parking permit (limit 10 per semester).
+Temporary permits may be obtained at MaineCard Services, 130 Memorial Union, UMaine Police Department on Rangeley Rd or Parking and Transportation Services at 523 DTAV.
 Alteration to, or unauthorized use of, the Carpool Permit will result in immediate loss of privileges and is a violation that will be referred to UMaine Police Department.

 Emergency Rides Home Guaranteed